devopswiki/documentation/kubernetes/CKA.md

 **Next Steps**:
 In future lessons, you'll explore how to set up etcd in a high-availability environment, the RAFT consensus algorithm, and how it integrates with Kubernetes for managing cluster state.

+## 4. kube-apiserver

+### Resume: The **kube-apiserver** in Kubernetes

+Hello, and welcome to this lecture.
+In this lecture, we will discuss the **kube-apiserver**, the core management component in Kubernetes.

+When you run a `kubectl` command, it communicates with the **kube-apiserver**, which handles the following key tasks:
+1. **Authenticating and validating requests**.
+2. **Retrieving and updating data** from the **etcd** cluster, the main data store for the cluster.

+For example, when creating a pod:
+- The API server **authenticates and validates** the request.
+- It creates the **pod object** without assigning it to a node.
+- It updates **etcd** with the pod information.
+- The **scheduler** monitors the API server, detects the new pod, selects a node, and informs the API server.
+- The API server updates **etcd** with the node assignment and passes this information to the **kubelet** on the assigned node.
+- The **kubelet** then instructs the container runtime to deploy the pod and updates the API server once completed.
+The api server then updates the data in the etcd.

+In summary:
+- The **kube-apiserver** is central to all actions in the cluster, handling **authentication, validation**, and **interaction with etcd**.
+- Other components, such as the **scheduler**, **kube-controller-manager**, and **kubelet**, communicate with the cluster via the **kube-apiserver**.

+### Setup and Configuration:
+If you used **kubeadm** to bootstrap your cluster, the **kube-apiserver** runs as a pod in the **kube-system** namespace.
+The configuration is located in `/etc/kubernetes/manifests/kube-apiserver.yaml`.
+In non-kubeadm setups, you can find its configuration in `/etc/systemd/system/kube-apiserver.service`.

+The **kube-apiserver** is run with many options, including **certificates** for secure communication between components and the **etcd servers**' location.
+You can inspect these options by viewing the respective configuration files or listing the processes on the master node.

+## 5. Kube Controller Manager
+### Résumé: **Kube Controller Manager** in Kubernetes

+The **Kube Controller Manager** manages various controllers in Kubernetes, each with specific responsibilities.
+Controllers are like departments that monitor the state of different components in the system and take actions to ensure the system operates as desired.

+#### Key Functions of Controllers:
+**Controllers** are processes that continuously monitor and adjust the state of the cluster.
+For example:
+  - The **Node Controller** monitors the health of nodes, checking their status every 5 seconds.
+If a node becomes unreachable (after 40 seconds), the Node Controller waits for 5 minutes before removing its pods and reallocating them to healthy nodes (if they belong to a ReplicaSet).
+  - The **Replication Controller** ensures that the desired number of pods are running within a ReplicaSet.
+If a pod dies, it creates another one.

+These are just two examples, but many controllers exist in Kubernetes, managing resources like **deployments, services, namespaces, and persistent volumes**.

+#### **Kube Controller Manager** Overview:
+- All controllers are packaged into a single process called the **Kube Controller Manager**.
+When installed, it automatically includes the various controllers.

+- The **Kube Controller Manager** communicates with the **kube-apiserver** to ensure the cluster's state matches the desired state defined by the user.

+#### Configuration:
+- The **Kube Controller Manager** can be customized via various options, including settings like:
+  - **Node monitor period** (time interval for checking node status).
+  - **Grace period** (time before marking a node as unreachable).
+  - **Eviction timeout** (time before removing pods from an unreachable node).

+- By default, all controllers are enabled, but you can specify which ones to activate via the `--controllers` option.

+#### Viewing and Managing:
+- If you set up your cluster using **kubeadm**, the **Kube Controller Manager** runs as a pod in the **kube-system** namespace, with configuration in `/etc/kubernetes/manifests/kube-controller-manager.yaml`.
+- In a non-kubeadm setup, the configuration is located in the `/etc/systemd/system/kube-controller-manager.service`.

+The **Kube Controller Manager** plays a crucial role in maintaining the health and consistency of the Kubernetes cluster by ensuring that resources like nodes and pods are always in the desired state.

+### 6. **Kube-Scheduler**
+### Résumé: **Kube-Scheduler** in Kubernetes

+The **Kube-Scheduler** is responsible for deciding which node will run a given pod in a Kubernetes cluster.
+However, the scheduler does not actually place the pod on the node—that is the job of the **kubelet**.
+The scheduler’s role is to determine the best node for each pod based on resource availability and other criteria.

+#### Key Functions:
+- The scheduler matches pods to nodes by analyzing the **resource requirements** of the pod (CPU, memory) and the **available capacity** on the nodes.
+- It operates in two phases:
+  1. **Filtering**: The scheduler eliminates nodes that don't meet the resource needs of the pod.
+  2. **Ranking**: The scheduler ranks the remaining nodes based on a priority function, which can include factors like how much free capacity a node will have after placing the pod.
+The node with the highest score is chosen.

+#### Decision Factors:
+- **Resource requirements** (e.g., CPU, memory).
+- **Node-specific configurations** like **node selectors**, **taints and tolerations**, and **affinity rules**.
+- After filtering nodes that do not meet the pod's requirements, the scheduler assigns a score to the remaining nodes to determine the best fit.

+#### Installation and Configuration:
+- If your cluster is set up using **kubeadm**, the **kube-scheduler** runs as a pod in the **kube-system** namespace on the master node, with configuration located in `/etc/kubernetes/manifests/kube-scheduler.yaml`.
+- In a non-kubeadm setup, the **kube-scheduler** runs as a service, and you can view the options in the configuration file located at `/etc/systemd/system/kube-scheduler.service`.

+#### Customization:
+- Kubernetes allows for custom schedulers if the default one does not fit your needs.
+You can create and deploy your own scheduler to handle specific use cases or resource constraints.

+The **Kube-Scheduler** is essential for managing how resources are allocated across nodes, ensuring that pods are placed on nodes that can best handle their workload.
+Advanced topics like **taints and tolerations**, **affinity rules**, and **node selectors** are used to further customize how scheduling works in a Kubernetes cluster.

 ## Some references: